 When land becomes polluted, it can lie idle for years, unable to be used due to hazardous contaminants in the soil.
 For contaminated land to be safe to use again, it needs to be cleaned up.

 In recent times, land remediation has become common, with old industrial sites in particular, targeted for urban renewal.
 In cities where there is a growing shortage of land for development, renewal has become a major driver for land clean-up and the Rhodes Peninsula is a prime example.
 Situated about 20km west of Sydney’s CBD, the area was earmarked for redevelopment, over 20 years ago, as was its near neighbour, the iconic Sydney Olympic Park site.

-The Environment Protection Authority ( EPA) was the leader in the remediation of the Rhodes Penninsula, for EPA information about the site please visit thier website.
+The Environment Protection Authority (EPA) was the leader in the remediation of the Rhodes Peninsula, click on this line to visit their website.

 Rhodes Peninsula was the birthplace of Australia’s chemical industry and the site of chemical manufacturing for nearly 60 years.
 Starting in 1928, the industry produced chemical products including paints, solvents and pesticides.
 Timbrol was a successful Australian chemical company, later sold to the American chemical giant, Union Carbide.
 Both companies made pesticides, and in the process, created chemical wastes which contained impurities known as dioxins.
 In those days, there was little knowledge about the toxicity of man-made chemicals and no industry regulation.
 Chemical waste was used to fill in the mudflats of Homebush Bay, creating new land where more factories were built.

 At the time it was seen as a plus for industrial development but the end result was heavily contaminated land and sediment.
 For both commercial and environmental reasons, there was a clear need to remediate the area.